 To improve the sustainable production of biofuels, we support the adoption of international standards for sustainable sourcing.
-We are active in several roundtable organisations that have developed sustainability certification schemes: these include the Roundtable on Sustainable Biofuels, the Roundtable on Sustainable Palm Oil, the Round Table on Responsible Soy and BonSucro, formerly the Better Sugarcane Initiative.
+We are active in several roundtable organisations that have developed sustainability certification schemes: these include Roundtable on Sustainable Biomaterials, the Roundtable on Sustainable Palm Oil, the Round Table on Responsible Soy and BonSucro, formerly the Better Sugarcane Initiative.

 Working with others

 Together with other environmental and social experts we are developing projects to help tackle the potential challenges of biofuel production, such as conservation and land management.

 We are building on our long-term collaborative partnership with the International Union for Conservation of Nature (IUCN).

 Their experience helps us to consider risks and opportunities related to ecosystem conservation – and the livelihoods that depend on this – when we source biofuels.

 As one of the world’s largest biofuels distributors, we provide opportunities for IUCN to influence global markets towards more sustainable production processes.

 We have been engaging with other energy companies and environmental non-governmental organisations such as WWF and IUCN to look at ways to promote the sustainable production of biofuels on underused land which will not displace food crops.